KuroiRaku/COMP371OpenGL/README.md

 'left arrow button': To rotate the world model to -y axis\
 'up arrow button': To rotate the world to +x axis\
-'down arrow button': To rotate the world to -x axis
+'down arrow button': To rotate the world to -x axis 'home button': Reset all the model to its original position